DJSiddharthVader/Simulations-02712-Project/Documents/report.md

 Although there is a loss of information pertaining to the growth dynamics of each strain over time, graphs corresponding to the total cell densities over time were generated for each matrix pattern.

 The results below show that for most matrix patterns, given enough time, total cell densities are very similar across all diagnosis types.
-We observe differentiation between non-IBD and disease states for the case where all strains have the same receptor and are considered naive cooperators.
+We observe differentiation between non-IBD and disease states for the case where all strains have the same receptor and all strains are considered naive cooperators.
 Differentiation in the trajectory of total cell density is also observed for the identity matrix pattern which signifies that each bacteria has an independent QS system.
 An interesting result is that the complete matrix pattern, where every strain’s receptor binds every other strain’s signal, shows different trajectory between CD and the UC/nonIBD cases.